home-assistant/developers.home-assistant/docs/creating_platform_code_review.md

         """Hue light component."""
     ```

-2. Avoid passing in `hass` as a parameter to the entity.
-When the entity has been added to Home Assistant, `hass` will be set on the entity when the entity is added to Home Assistant.
+2. Avoid passing in `hass` as a parameter to the entity. `hass` will be set on the entity when the entity is added to Home Assistant.
 This means you can access `hass` as `self.hass` inside the entity.
 3. Do not call `update()` in constructor, use `add_entities(devices, True)` instead.
 4. Do not do any I/O inside properties.
 Cache values inside `update()` instead.
 5. When dealing with time, state and/or attributes should not contain relative time since something happened.
 Instead, it should store UTC timestamps.